Cenedese Swan or Heron

 Cenedese Cranes or Herons

 These large doves are signed Cenedese Murano on bottom.
 I have seen birds of this design in different colors.
-Some are signed Fabio Tosi, who designed for Cenedese.
-The top duck is 10.6" (27 cm) long.
-The bottom one is 10.2" (26 cm) long.
+Some are signed Fabio Tosi.
+The duck on the left is 10.6" (27 cm) long.
+The one on the right is 10.2" (26 cm) long.
 Each one of them weighs 3 lbs (1.4 kg).
 Photos are courtesy of Ross McKenzie.

 This bird is an unusual one made by Cenedese in the 1960s.
 The bird is made of neodymium (alexandrite) glass with a bright blue streak.
 The bird is 9.5" (24 cm) long and 3" (8 cm) tall.
 The wings of the design are blunt, instead of rounded.
 Attribution was confirmed by Design & Arts of Germany, a company that handles Seguso and Cenedese glass.
 Photos are courtesy of J. Keir.